waiyanps/TidyTuesday-Python/.ipynb_checkpoints/README-checkpoint.md

   That failure motivated me to read Pandas Documentation and pushed me to google a lot like the followings

-  > What is equivalent of fct_lump in python pandas?
+  - What is equivalent of fct_lump in python pandas?
-  > What is equivalent of fct_floor in python pandas?
+  - What is equivalent of fct_floor in python pandas?
-  > What is equivalent of gather() in python pandas?
+  - What is equivalent of gather() in python pandas?
-  > What is equivalent of unnest()-tidytext in python nltk
+  - What is equivalent of unnest()-tidytext in python nltk
-  > And more Whats......
+  - And more Whats......

-  I could find some but for some situations I had to implement functions by my self.
+  I could find some but for some situations I had to implement functions with pure Python.

 After two or three screencasts , I started to feel comfortable with his works and R (tidyverse) syntax.
 I am more of a Python guy and I don't know R programming much but now I even know how to make data analysis using tidyverse.
 Most important thing is, I was a guy who didn't know what to do with a dataset using pandas, how to stack datasets, how to melt them, how to do conditional count after groupby.